tomatolog/manticore/docs/3_indexing/delta_index_updates.rst

 Note how we're overriding ``sql_query_pre`` in the delta source.
 We need to explicitly have that override.
 Otherwise ``REPLACE`` query would be run when indexing delta source too, effectively nullifying it.
-However, when we issue the directive in the inherited source for the f.html time, it removes *all* inherited values, so the encoding setup is also lost.
+However, when we issue the directive in the inherited source for the first time, it removes *all* inherited values, so the encoding setup is also lost.
 So ``sql_query_pre`` in the delta can not just be empty; and we need to issue the encoding setup query explicitly once again.